JohnDeved/fasting-notes/README.md

 to keep my mind fresh with my research

 things I remember from researching some time ago about fasting and keto that I need to research and fact-check again.
-I will edit and mark every line with [☑︎](https://www.reddit.com/r/fasting/wiki/fasting_in_a_nutshell/) and linking to the resource I fact-checked it with.
+I will edit and mark every line with ☑︎ and linking to the resource I fact-checked it with.

 ## weight (fat) loss
 - Short-term fasting on ketosis (5 days or so) is a good and healthy way to lose fat.
   - fasting can make you lose 500g of fat a day.
 - many "traditional" weight loss methods are way harder and can cause your metabolism to suffer (the biggest-loser effect).
   - Short-term fasting does not seem to cause a significant metabolic slowdown or muscle loss compared to continuous calorie restriction.
-- Fasting-induced ketosis makes you lose almost only fat. (losing less muscle or bone mass.)
+- [☑︎](https://blog.thefastingmethod.com/fasting-and-muscle-mass-fasting-part-14/) Fasting-induced ketosis makes you lose almost only fat. (losing less muscle or bone mass.)
-  - Fasting preserves lean body mass by stimulating growth hormone and reducing protein breakdown.
+  - [☑︎](https://blog.thefastingmethod.com/fasting-and-muscle-mass-fasting-part-14/) Fasting preserves lean body mass by stimulating growth hormone and reducing protein breakdown.
+  - [☑︎ Dr. Jason Fung, MD](https://www.dietdoctor.com/fasting-affects-physiology-hormones) writes: Long term studies Proof [...] the fasting strategy is more than 4 times better at preserving lean mass percentage compared to caloric restriction.
+  - Video by Dr. Jason Fung "[Does Fasting Destroy Your Muscle?](https://www.youtube.com/watch?v=teQIaU6wp2o)"

 ## Positive side effects
 - [☑︎](https://www.dietdoctor.com/low-carb/ketosis#:~:text=Ketosis%20is%20a%20metabolic%20state%20in%20which%20your%20body%20uses%20fat%20and%20ketones%20rather%20than%20glucose%20(sugar)%20as%20its%20main%20fuel%20source.)
 In ketosis, Fat becomes the body's primary energy source.